The Wealth Elevator

 Liquidity in Difficult Times

-Don’t forget that life is unpredictable and things change.
-Perhaps your income goes down, unexpected bills occur, your mom falls in the shower and can’t get up, or your deadbeat brother-in-law hears of the rental properties you are picking up and needs a place to hang out and join your family.
-The beauty of renting is that if your financial circumstances change, you have the option of moving to a cheaper property without too much difficulty instead of selling the home in a fire sale due out of distress.
+Perhaps your income goes down, unexpected bills occur, or your mom falls in the shower and can’t get up.
+The beauty of renting is that if your financial circumstances change, you have the option to move somewhere more affordable.

 Credit Ratings

-Not everyone has a perfect credit history.
-Experts estimate that around a third of all American adults have a credit score below 601 and so are considered a poor or bad risk.
-This greatly reduces the likelihood of qualifying for a regular home loan, meaning that borrowers would have to pay higher interest rates on any borrowings.
-If you fall into this category, buying is unlikely to be worth the expense.
+Experts estimate that around a third of all American adults have a credit score below 601 and are considered a poor or bad risk.
+This greatly reduces the likelihood of qualifying for a regular home loan, meaning that borrowers would have to pay higher mortgage interest rates making buying unfeasible.

 Buyer’s Remorse

-A survey by Trulia found that 44% of American homeowners had some form of buyer’s remorse, and around a fifth had actually been prevented from changing their situation because of making a mistake when purchasing a home.
-With renting, if you’re not happy, you’re free to move at the end of your lease.
-Paying a couple of dudes to move your stuff from time to time is pretty cheap in the grand scheme of things.
+A survey by Trulia found that 44% of American homeowners had some form of buyer’s remorse, with renting if you’re not happy, you’re free to move at the end of your lease term.

 Local Costs

-Of course, while there are many advantages to renting, there are also drawbacks that can’t be ignored, and each individual needs to decide if the benefits outweigh the disadvantages.
+Of course, while there are many advantages to renting, there are also drawbacks.

 Not Feeling at Home

-Rents usually rise annually.
-In some areas, rents increases are limited by local regulations.
-In most instances the landlord is free to increase it by as much as they like.
-In areas that are very popular, rent rises can be a significant increase to reflect increasing market demand.
+In some areas, rent increase is limited by local regulations.
+In most instances, the landlord is free to increase it by as much as they like.

 Lack of Security